 Sometimes all you want is a bowl of crunchy granola with cold milk, right?
-There’s something about the crunch, sweetness and coolness of this popular breakfast that makes it a comfort food to crave.
+Or, even on top of a delicious, homemade chocolate ice-cream.
+There’s something about the crunch, sweetness and coolness of this popular breakfast that makes it a comfort food crave to.

 Of course, we like to make ours as WHOLE foods and as HEALTHY as humanly possible without compromising on taste.
 Our homemade, RAW granola with antioxidant rich superfoods will hit every spot and is way tastier and fresher than any shop bought granola you could buy for a fraction of the price.

 Yes, homemade granola can be extremely healthy and a great start to the day, providing you watch the ingredients you use.
 Most shop bought granolas will be loaded with cheap and refined sugars.
 And, there is a common misconception that granola is a healthy breakfast, but this is most certainly not the case with most pre packaged versions.

 Be sure to check your labels scrupulously if you don’t want to be eating something with as much sugar to rival a chocolate cake!

 - Complete control over what’s going in your food

 - Money saving

 - Much fresher flavour

 - You can add only the ingredients YOU prefer